-Sometimes you may need to create temporary notes or draft up some code outside of the project context.
-Instead of switching to a different application for this purpose, you can use scratch files and scratch buffers.
+Sometimes you may need to create temporary notes or draft up some code outside the project context.
+Instead of switching to a different application, you can use scratch files and scratch buffers.

 Scratch files support syntax highlighting for the corresponding file type, and you can use them to draft any code instances, from C/C++ constructs to JSON documents.
 For example, while working on one project, you may come up with an idea for a method that you could later use in another project.
 You can create a scratch file with a draft of the method, which is not stored in your project directory but can be accessed and opened from another project.

 Scratch buffers are simple text files without any coding assistance features.
 Scratch buffers can be used for simple task lists and notes to yourself.
-They are also not stored in the project directory but can be accessed and opened from another project.
+They are also not stored in the project directory and can be opened from any other project.
 You can create up to five scratch buffers with default names, which are rotated and reused by clearing the content.

-Create a scratch file
+Create an empty scratch file

-Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project tool window .
+Scratch files of the same type are automatically numbered and added to the Scratches and Consoles directory of the Project view.

 Create a scratch buffer

-There is no dedicated menu item for the action to create a new scratch buffer, but you can use the Find Action popup Ctrl+Shift+A and run the New Scratch Buffer action.
+There is no dedicated menu item for the action to create a new scratch buffer, but you can use the Find Action popup Control+Shift+A and run the New Scratch Buffer action.

 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When CLion reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure CLion does not clear the scratch buffer after you have five, you can rename it.

-View the list of scratch files and buffers
+View all scratch files and buffers

-Scratch files and buffers are stored in the IDE configuration directory under scratches.
+By default, CLion stores scratch files and buffers in the IDE configuration directory under scratches.
 They are available from any IDE and project that uses this configuration directory.

 View documentation for scratches

-Select any scratch file or buffer and press Ctrl+Q to view quick documentation with the location, type, size, creation and modification date of the file.
+Select any scratch file or buffer in the Project tool window and press Control+Q to view quick documentation with the location, type, size, creation and modification date of the file.